palkeo/pakala/README.md

 -----

-Let's look at [0x612f1BDbe93523b7f5036EfA87493B76341726E3](https://etherscan.io/address/0x612f1bdbe93523b7f5036efa87493b76341726e3): the constructor doesn't have the same name as the contract: anybody can call HT() and become owner, then call withdraw.
+Let's look at [0x612f1BDbe93523b7f5036EfA87493B76341726E3](https://etherscan.io/address/0x612f1bdbe93523b7f5036efa87493b76341726e3): the constructor doesn't have the same name as the contract.
+Anybody can call HT() and become owner, then call withdraw.

 Let's scan it: